Sourav928/MyTodos_MERN/README.md

     <li>axios: A promise-based HTTP client for making requests to the backend API.</li>
     <li>express: As mentioned above, used for building the server.</li>
     <li>dotenv: A zero-dependency module that loads environment variables from a .env file into process.env.</li>
+   <li>redux:This line imports two essential functions from the Redux library: createStore and applyMiddleware.</li>
+   <li>redux-thunk:Redux Thunk is middleware for Redux that allows you to write action creators that return a function instead of an action object.</li>
+   <li>redux-dev-Tools:Redux DevTools Extension is a browser extension that allows you to inspect and debug your Redux state and actions.</li>
  </ul>

  <h3>Getting Started </h3>